 - What is the difference between a Proxy bid and a Flat bid?

 - Can I replace my Proxy bid with a Flat bid or my Flat bid with a Proxy bid?

 - Can I change my Proxy bid limit?

 - Why did I win the auction at my Proxy bid limit when it appears the previous bid was significantly lower than my Proxy bid limit?

-- I placed a Proxy bid and at the end of the auction my bid jumped to a higher amount.
+- I placed a Proxy bid and my bid jumped to a significantly higher amount from the current high bid.
 Why?

 - How Are Tie Bids Resolved in GSA Auctions?

 - I modified my Proxy bid during the inactivity period and the auction extension time reset.
 If a bid was not actually placed, why did the auction time reset?

 - Can I pay online?